|

 Rather than dealing directly with each individual author or right holder,

-collective management societies offer users a centralized source where rates
+collective management societies offer users a centralized source where rates and

-and terms of use can be negotiated, and where authorizations can be easily
+terms of use can be negotiated, and where authorizations can be easily and

-Dealing with collective management societies, wherever possible, may save
+collective management societies, wherever possible, may save you a lot of time

-you a lot of time and money.
-Details of the relevant collecting societies
+and money.
+Details of the relevant collecting societies operating in your

-operating in your country can be obtained from the
+country can be obtained from the national

 copyright office.

-Can you freely use works published on
+Can you freely use works published

-the Internet?
+on the Internet?

-A common misperception is that works
+A common misperception is that

-used by anybody without the authorization of the right owner.
+widely used by anybody without the authorization of the right owner.
 Any works

 protected by copyright or related rights, ranging from musical compositions, to